nightscout/user_guide/nightscout/nightscout_plugins.md

 # Nightscout Plugins

-Die Nightscout Zusatzmodule bieten eine Reihe von Zusatzfunktionen, welche beliebig konfigurierbar sind.
+Die Nightscout Plugins bieten eine Reihe von Zusatzfunktionen, welche beliebig konfigurierbar sind.

 The Funnel Cake (0.8+) update to the Nightscout site represents the most substantial update to date and introduces a number of new features to bring increased management and monitoring capabilities to Nightscout.